kasargeant/warhorse/README.md

 In addition to the core functionality it offers developers.
 It also offers a range of templates and layouts for project development called the 'Warhorse Convention'.
 In essence a limited range of project setups where the emphasis is on minimalism, simplicity and productivity.

-So in short, it can setup your project, build and do all the grunge work of on-going development, pack and publish the final result... with absolutely no effort required beyond
+So in short, it can setup your project, build and do all the grunge work of on-going development, pack and publish the final result... with little, to no, effort required beyond installing Warhorse itself with the npm command.

-    npm -g install warhorse

-After that one line, you're done.
 Oh and you also get all API, test, coverage and linting documentation automatically too!

 ## Why is Warhorse special?